cawleyflower/testDocs/content/CumulusLinux/Monitoring_and_Troubleshooting/Network_Troubleshooting/Monitoring_System_Statistics_and_Network_Traffic_with_sFlow.md

 ### Manually Configure /etc/hsflowd.conf

-With this method you will set up the collectors and variables on each switch.
+You can configure the `/etc/hsflowd.conf` file to set up the collectors and variables on each switch.

 Edit `/etc/hsflowd.conf` and change *DNSSD = on* to *DNSSD = off*: